MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 ### 4. Register devices in Windows Autopilot

-In the preparation phase, there are two ways you can register devices to Windows Autopilot:
+In the preparation phase, there are two primary ways you can register devices to Windows Autopilot:

 1. **Contact your distributor or reseller when you place an order to have your devices registered** or
 2. **Retrieve the hardware hash (also known as the hardware ID) and register the device manually.**

+For more information on device registration please review the [Adding devices to Autopilot](https://docs.microsoft.com/windows/deployment/windows-autopilot/add-devices) documentation.

 **Retrieve a device hardware hash**